hchsueh/Diagnosing.Alzheimer.Disease/README.md

 ### TODO3: References - appended after each section so that reader will have to at least gloss over?

 ### 1. Problem Statement and Motivation
-Alzheimer’s Disease (AD) is a degenerative brain disease and the most common cause of dementia, and AD rates are increasing annually.
-As of 2006, the global prevalence of AD was 26.6 million, and this figure is expected to increase four-fold by 2050.
-In the United States in 2016, AD was the sixth leading cause of death.
+Alzheimer’s Disease (AD) is a degenerative brain disease and the most common cause of dementia, and AD rates are increasing annually.[1]
+As of 2006, the global prevalence of AD was 26.6 million, and this figure is expected to increase four-fold by 2050.[2]
+In the United States in 2016, AD was the sixth leading cause of death.[3]
 From 2000-2013, deaths from AD increased 71% – this rise was larger than the increase in deaths from stroke (+23%) and heart disease (+14%) during the same time period.
 <br />

 <p align="center">
   <img src="fig_AD_facts.png"  width="780" />
 </p>

 Given the debilitating nature of AD, the widespread and rising prevalence of this disease, and the increasing lifespan of human population, efforts to mitigate the incidence and damaged caused by AD in the future are imperative.
 A crucial step toward achieving this end is to understand the risk factors associated with AD.
 However, such predictive features are currently not well constrained.
-According to the U.S. 2017 Alzheimer’s Disease Facts and Figures:
+According to the U.S. 2017 Alzheimer’s Disease Facts and Figures [4]:

 ```markdown
 “Although the research that followed has revealed a great deal about Alzheimer’s, much is